 Yes, we will.
-You may see an adviser for this process.
-Advisers are available at all our campus locations.
+You may see a advisor for this process.
+Advisors are available at all our campus locations.

 When can I start the program?

 You may start the program at any time.
-Your first step in this process is to sit down with an adviser and fill out the required paperwork.
-Advisers are available at any of our campus locations.
+Your first step in this process is to sit down with a advisor, fill out the required paperwork.
+Advisors are available at any of our campus locations.